newmantech/SQL/README.md

 # SQL
-David completed a customer retention project for a fictional movie rental company's move to the streaming market.
+David completed a simulated customer retention project for a fictional movie rental company's move to the streaming market.

 David's final project was evaluated on his ability to: